roytang/blog/content/posts/2008/05/regionals-2008.md

 In game two, I was taking beats from two Oversouls, but was one turn from winning off Overrun when he cast Primal Command for 7 life and Akroma, giving him enough to stay alive and finish me off.

-I board out -1 Hexhunter (didn&#8217;t see any Oblivions Rings), -3 Jagged Scar, +3 Kitchen Finks (better against Wrath), +1 Wolf-Skull Shaman.
+I board out -1 Hexhunter (didn&'t see any Oblivions Rings), -3 Jagged Scar, +3 Kitchen Finks (better against Wrath), +1 Wolf-Skull Shaman.

-I draw my seven for game three and see Forest, Llanowar, Wren&#8217;s Run Vanquisher, Imperious Perfect, Wilt-Leaf Cavaliers WIlt-Leaf Liege.
+I draw my seven for game three and see Forest, Llanowar, Wren&'s Run Vanquisher, Imperious Perfect, Wilt-Leaf Cavaliers WIlt-Leaf Liege.
 I figure what the hell, I have gas, and drawing a second forest will put me over the top.
 I keep.

 My opponent mulligans his seven, then agonizes over the six before mulliganning again to five.